web3bros/droplinks-sdk/README.md

 [Droplinks.io](http://droplinks.io) is the easiest way to distribute your NFTs and tokens with claim links & QR codes.

-Each link(droplink) is a wallet that you have access to it's private key.
+Each link(droplink) is a wallet that you have access to its private key.
 With the droplinks.io SDK you can

 * Create new droplinks and get their public address
 * Get all the droplinks that you created